adyxax/www/content/docs/adyxax.org/vaultwarden/install.md

 ### Deployment

-I could not write the deployment with the `kubernetes_deployment` terraform ressource, so it is a row manifest which imports a yaml syntax in hcl.
+At the time of writing I could not write the deployment with the `kubernetes_deployment` terraform ressource, so it is a raw manifest which imports a yaml syntax in hcl.
 It is horrible to look at but works.
-Change the image tag to the latest stable version of pass before deploying :
+Change the image tag to the latest stable version of vaultwarden before deploying :
 ```hcl
 resource "kubernetes_manifest" "myth-deployment-pass" {
   provider = kubernetes.myth